SMPTE/smpte-32nf-tlx/systems/systems.md

 1. If every media unit has a time label and every time label has a media count, then successive media counts will increment by one.

 2. If not every media unit has a time label with a media count, then the media count still tallies the number of media units in the sequence.

 Example: If the first sample in every audio block has a time label with a media count, then the interpolated media counts will increment by one for every audio sample such that the media count minus the starting media count plus one represents the number of samples in the media sequence up to some sample and the media count in any time label corresponds to the first sample in the block.

-3. If a sample in a sequence does not have a time label, the media count can be inferred from the media counts in nearby time labels.
+3. If a sample in a sequence does not have a time label, the media count can be inferred from the media counts in nearby time labels in the same sequence.

 4. If blocks of audio samples are deemed to be media units, then the media count increments by one for every block.

 Example: Each block of audio samples corresponds to a video frame at 24 frame per second, the  media count for the audio track increments by one for every frame, and

 See diagram ~/OneDrive/Documents/SMPTE/TLX/20210416 labels for audio blocks.pdf